taf3/testcases/README.md

+The **TAF3** framework is supposed to be used in Linux systems which have Python and all necessary libraries installed.
+Using the TAF3 you may run testing suites in different environments (real and simulated) and get clear and detailed reports.
+A subset of the available cases are used for regression testing internally by the development team.
+The configuration files are automatically downloaded and executed.
+Any changes in the output of the specified test cases are immediately reported to the developers.

+**TAF3** provides considerable flexibility in how you can organize your test cases.
+All test cases are parametrized in a way that they have access to 'env' object which is built from environment description.
+You just need to describe in your ‘conftest.py’ file and test which methods and in which order should be called on different stages of test execution.
+For example typical 'env' object contains already initialized switch(es), traffic generator and cross connection tool.
+Often, you will find a test case that is similar to your problem of interest, and the available configuration files can be modified to suit your needs.

+## Typical environment - overview

+* Simulated for L2/L3 testing
+* Real devices with IXIA, TRex as a traffic generators

 ## Directory Structure

 The current implementation of the testing framework has the following directory structure of testcases repository (only high-level directories are shown):